larscom/ngrx-signals-storage/README.md

 ## Usage

+### 1. Default

-Import `withStorage` function and place it after the `withState` function.
+Import the `withStorage` function and place it after the `withState` function.
 Optional configuration can be passed as 3th argument.

 ```ts
 import { withStorage } from '@larscom/ngrx-signals-storage'